99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Not include a parent folder or top-level directory (subdirectories are fine)

 worker environment:
-If your application performs operations or workflows that take a long time to complete, you can offload those tasks to a dedicated worker environment (like beanstalk).!!
+If your application performs operations or workflows that take a long time to complete, you can offload those tasks to a dedicated worker environment (like beanstalk).
 Decoupling your web application front end from a process that performs blocking operations is a common way to ensure that your application stays responsive under load.

 # CloudFormation